PainterQubits/Devices.jl/docs/src/fileio.md

 Possible keyword arguments include:

-- `width`: Specifies the width parameter of the SVG tag.
-Defaults to the width of the cell bounding box (stripped of units).
-- `height`: Specifies the height parameter of the SVG tag.
-Defaults to the height of the cell bounding box (stripped of units).
+- `width`: Specifies the width parameter.
+A unitless number will give the width in pixels, 72dpi.
+You can also give a length in any unit using a `Unitful.Quantity`, e.g. `u"4inch"` if you had previously done `using Unitful`.
+- `height`: Specifies the height parameter.
+A unitless number will give the width in pixels, 72dpi.
+You can also give a length in any unit using a `Unitful.Quantity`.
+The aspect ratio of the output is always preserved so specify either `width` or `height`.
-- `layercolors`: Should be a dictionary with `Int` keys for layers and color strings as values.
-By color strings we mean "#ff0000", "red", "rgb(255,0,0)", etc.
+- `layercolors`: Should be a dictionary with `Int` keys for layers and RGBA tuples as values.
+For example, (1.0, 0.0, 0.0, 0.5) is red with 50% opacity.
 - `bboxes`: Specifies whether to draw bounding boxes around the bounds of cell arrays or cell references (true/false).